 Pandemics have and will continue to have impacts on human health in the region.
 A pandemic occurs when a new virus emerges for which there is little or no immunity in the human population; the virus causes serious illness and spreads easily from person-to-person worldwide.
 There are several strategies that public health officials can use to combat a pandemic.
 Constant surveillance regarding the current pandemic, use of infection control techniques, and administration of vaccines once they become available.
 Citizens can help prevent the spread of a pandemic by staying home, or "self-quarantining," if they suspect they are infected.
-The COVID-19 pandemic has resulted in the imposition of restrictions on gatherings and widespread temporary closings of businesses, universities, and schools.

-Pandemics do not directly affect the buildings, critical facilities, and infrastructure in the District.
-Pandemics can have varying levels of impact to the citizens of the District and greater County, depending on the nature of the pandemic.
+Pandemic does not affect the buildings, critical facilities, and infrastructure in the District.
+Pandemic can have varying levels of impact to the citizens of the District and greater County, depending on the nature of the pandemic.

 Impacts could range from school and business closings to the interruption of basic services such as public transportation, health care, and the delivery of food and essential medicines.
 Hospitalizations and deaths can occur, especially to the elderly or those with pre-existing underlying conditions.
-As seen with COVID-19, multiple businesses were forced to close temporarily (some permanently), and unemployment rose significantly.
+As seen with Covid-19, multiple businesses were forced to close temporarily (some permanently), and unemployment rose significantly.
 Supply chains for food and essentials can be interrupted.
 Prisons may need to release prisoners to comply with social distance standards.